strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/FileAudit/FileAudit.md

 When this tab opens, please select Continue

-Next, we will ne to add a Principal.
+Next, we will need to add a Principal.
 This is the user or group the policy applies to.

 ![](attachment/AddPrincipal.png)

-Next we will nee to click on Select a principal in the Auditing Entry for Secret window.
+Next we will need to click on Select a principal in the Auditing Entry for Secret window.

 ![](attachment/SelectPrincipal.png)